-Kanga was first introduced to our founder, Sian, during her initial trip to Tanzania in 2013.
+Kanga is a type of traditional African clothing that was first introduced to our founder, Sian, during her initial trip to Tanzania in 2013.
 Sian volunteered for a youth charity and lived with a local family for 3 months.

 Sian’s Tanzanian ‘Mama’ (Mum in Swahili) gave a pair of kangas to Sian as a welcome gift on her first day of arrival.
 Kangas play an important role in modern Swahili culture and Sian quickly learnt how to wear and use them daily.